Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 record + transcribe player's guesses and answers into a transcript file start working on allowing multiple clients to have their separate files using PID

+### 2024-01-09 - fix bugs due to merging + use names
+fix some bugs due to merging code and differentiate client's transcripts using names instead of PID format code a bit better and document a little better

 ## Jiayu Yan

 ### 2024-01-02 - started basic proposal + assigned rules to each member